mcneel/help-docs/_kr/flamingo/5/help/environment.md

 ## 컬러 배경
 {: #color-backgrounds}
 Background color controls are always present.
-There is always a color background even if the color is completely obscured by an image, HDRI, or Sky background.
+There is always a color background even if the color is completely obscured by an image, HDRi, or Sky background.

 #### 단색
 {: #solid-color}